tomasss888/RestfulMovies/README.md

 * [Database used](#database-used)

 ## Team Members
-* Tomas Stanislovėnas
+* Tomas Stanislovėnas - dev
-* Gediminas Alšauskas
+* Gediminas Alšauskas - dev
-* Karolina Glodenytė
+* Karolina Glodenytė - dev

 ## Installation
 To run our project, first you need to open it with Visual Studio.
 Second step would be to run the project as IIS Express, by doing that RESTful web service will open in your browser.